z3tt/Z3tt/content/top/dataviz.md

 A collection of data visualizations I've produced for scientific publications and fun using the [`ggplot2`](https://ggplot2.tidyverse.org/) package in the programming language [`R`](https://www.r-project.org/about.html).
-Click on a image to enlarge it.
+Click on an image to enlarge it.

 <img src="/img/tidytuesday/2019_18_BirdCollisions.png" style="height: 100%; width: 100%; object-fit: contain" onclick="window.open('https://cedricscherer.netlify.com/img/tidytuesday/2019_18_BirdCollisions.png', 'blank');"/>